 To summarize, it’s important to show your appreciation for the interview regardless of whether it was conducted in-person or on the phone.
 As a general rule, any time you speak with someone from the company – whether in person, over the phone, or with an Internet video-chat – it's appropriate to send a thank-you note.

-Not only is writing a thank you note good manners – it’s also a highly effective self-marketing tool.
+Not only is writing a thank you note good manners – but it’s also a highly effective self-marketing tool.
 Hopefully the thank you letter will help keep you in the interviewer’s mind when he or she selects candidates for the second round of interviews.

 Leave the Interviewer With a Positive Impression